 For this step, you can use a variety of materials that you love and design according to your preference.

 Some ideas include using more colors, glitters, decals, and even image transferring using wax paper and an inkjet printer to stain.
 Browse on more tips and crates available online for your reference.
 Try mixing and matching and see which works.
+Also, you can try recycling wooden pallets at home to save money.

-We hope this tutorial has fulfilled your expectations on how to build a wooden crate from pallets.
+I hope this tutorial has fulfilled your expectations on how to build a wooden crate from pallets.
 Finishing a DIY project is always a fulfillment on its own—not only will you be equipped with an awesome new skill, but it will also yield a wooden crate or crates that you would absolutely love.